BitSwap-BiFi/Bitswap-demo/doc/development.md

 cargo test
 ```

-## 5. Contributing <a name="contributing"></a>

-Encourage contributions to your project by providing guidelines for reporting issues, suggesting improvements, and making pull requests.
-Specify coding standards and expectations for contributors.

-### 5.1 Code of Conduct

-Include a link to your project's Code of Conduct.

-### 5.2 How to Contribute

-Explain how users can contribute to your project, including the process for reporting issues and submitting pull requests.

-### 5.3 Pull Request Guidelines

-Specify guidelines for submitting pull requests, code review, and coding standards.

 ## 6. License <a name="license"></a>

 Specify the project's open-source license (e.g., MIT, Apache, etc.) and provide a link to the full license text.